 So I lay there, wanting to feel comforted, and after a bit, fell asleep and woke feeling rested…but then worried that I was getting lazy.
 Was depression descending after all?
 And would it be something else to battle going forward?
 And then, here they came again: the fears and worries tumbled in, multiplying like rabbits.

-By the time I parked my bike, my heart was so full, I could hardly contain the praise and joy.
+By the time I parked my bike, my heart was so full, I could hardly contain all the joy I felt.

-So I’m sending this to you, for what it’s worth, because for me today, the road from pining where I started, to slap full where I ended, seemed paved with remembering his blessings to me.
+The road from pining (where I started) to slap full (where I ended) was paved with remembering God’s blessings to me.